jinchengluo/rust-for-data-science/docs/rust.md

 ## 6. Scopes [*](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#variable-scope)

-A scope refers to where a varaible is allowed to be used.
-A varible only lives inside the block where it as created.
+A scope refers to where a variable is allowed to be used.
+A variable only lives inside the block where it is created.
 A block is anything inside curly braces  `{ }`.

 Example :